thrzl/stegosaurus/README.md

 # 🦕stegosaurus
-a steganography based discord bot, made with 💚using 🐍
+a steganography based discord bot, made with 💚 using 🐍

 once upon a time, there was this dude that was really bored. so he made a discord bot that could create incredible hidden messages that didn't even appear to be encrypted.

-## 🏗 feature log:
+## 🏗 feature log
 - [x] zero width character encoding/decoding
 - [x] caesar ciphers (beta)
 - [ ] binary encoding
 - [ ] other types...

+## 🥁 background

+this bot was created to submit in [swas.py's bot jam](https://discord.gg/j3YzsdnRvx). once the topic (cryptography) was revealed, i immediately had my idea. i got to work, and well, here we are!